 Michael Wollny piano

-Lars Danielsson double bass
+Lars Danielsson Double bass and cello

 Wolfgang Haffner drums